-PhD Studentships in Extremal Combinatorics
+PhD Studentship in Extremal Combinatorics at Warwick

 "Extremal Combinatorics" at the University of Warwick.